emilio2601/emilio2601.dev/_texts/deploying-a-web-app-ipv6-only-server.md

 First, I tried [Render](https://render.com).
 It was pretty easy to get going, but as soon as I started to ingest data, I kept on running into RAM limits.

-Naturally, the solution was to scale up.
-But I was not willing to pay for that.
-I was paying $27/month for 512MB of RAM in my web server and 1GB of RAM in Postgres, which was not enough for my needs and is frankly expensive considering I could barely import a fraction of the data I needed.
+Naturally, the solution was to scale up, but I balked at the idea of paying more.
+I was already spending $27/month for a mere 512 MB of RAM for my web server and 1 GB for Postgres.
+For that price, I could barely import a fraction of my data, making it a very expensive and inadequate solution for my needs.

 I realized that the PaaS platforms were not a good fit for my needs.
-I needed something that was more flexible and cost-effective.

-I started to look into VPS providers like [OVH](https://www.ovh.com/us/vps/), [Vultr](https://www.vultr.com/) or [Hetzner](https://www.hetzner.com/).
+I needed a solution that was more flexible and cost-effective, so I started to look into VPS providers like [OVH](https://www.ovh.com/us/vps/), [Vultr](https://www.vultr.com/), or [Hetzner](https://www.hetzner.com/).
 The trade-off was that I would have to manage the server myself, but I was willing to do that.

-I decided to get a [CAX21](https://www.hetzner.com/cloud) from Hetzner.
+After doing some research and shopping around, I ended up with a [CAX21](https://www.hetzner.com/cloud) from Hetzner.
 I'd get 4 vCPUs, 8GB of RAM and 80GB of NVMe storage for €6.49/month, which is a pretty good deal, way better than what I was paying for a PaaS platform.

 The server was an Ampere Altra arm64 machine.
-I decided to go with it versus a similarly priced Intel machine after looking at benchmarks online and seeing that the Altra was a bit faster.
-When we migrated our main database at work from Heroku to AWS we went with their ARM machines as well and we'd been happy with the results and the cost savings, so I figured it was a good choice.
+I decided to go with it versus a similarly priced Intel machine after looking at benchmarks online and seeing that the Altra was somewhat faster.
+When we migrated our main database at work from Heroku to AWS we went with their ARM machines as well and we'd been happy with the performance and the cost savings, so I figured it was a good choice.
+My local development machine has an Apple M4 ARM chip, which ensured that all libraries I used in this project had good support for this instruction set.

 While configuring the server, they mentioned that I could save €0.50/month by not having a primary IPv4 address.
-I figured this would be a good opportunity to save money — plus, given the ongoing [IPv4 exhaustion](https://en.wikipedia.org/wiki/IPv4_address_exhaustion), it's a good idea to start migrating over.

-And while I was worried about compatibility issues, I thought that given how long IPv6 has been around, there would be good support for it.

-That ended up not being exactly true.
-Here's a summary of what happened
+It seemed like a no-brainer: besides the small discount, it felt like a forward-thinking choice in the face of [IPv4 exhaustion](https://en.wikipedia.org/wiki/IPv4_address_exhaustion).

+I brushed aside any worries about compatibility.
+After all, IPv6 has been around for decades.
+Surely support would be nearly universal by now?

+Not exactly.
 <br />
 <br />